341098366/Platform-Warriors/README.md

 -   Some unused maps are not fully implemented
 -   CPU opponent for singleplayer is not implemented
 -   Limited character roster
+-   Movement feels very janky and not smooth.
+Also can't hold movement buttons

 ------------------------------------------------------------------------